Market Harborough

 Not just any old corsets, followers of fashion will be familiar with the famous liberty bodice, no less.
 The factory flourished from its Victorian origins until 1980 when a different type of tight squeeze, this time economic, saw the inevitable happen although an equally entrepreneurial family member would last a lot longer.

-Pea flour isn't normally top of one's shopping list but this powdered ingredient is considered to be the precursor to instant soup and fuelled the British military for a century, yum, yum.
+Pea flour isn't normally top of one's shopping list but the powdered ingredient is considered to be the precursor to instant soup and fuelled the British military for a century, yum, yum.

-Both operations were the town's main employers and while this may now have moved elsewhere, they are still going strong if you fancy a bit of Chicken Tonight™.
+Both operations were the town's main employers and while production may now have moved elsewhere, they're still going strong if you fancy a bit of Chicken Tonight™.

 Can you Adam and Eve it is the name of the street on which the former factory sits and leads to an area of shopping and a repurposed Pizza Express™ that, sorry Harborough, could just about be anywhere.